MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ### SlamStartStreaming - ALPHA
 Opens the data stream from the Occipital Structure Core depth sensor, so you can obtain image and depth data when Misty is not actively tracking or mapping.

+**Important!** Always use `SlamStopStreaming` to close the depth sensor data stream after any commands that use Misty's Occipital Structure Core depth sensor.
+Note that Misty's 4k camera may not work while the depth sensor data stream is open.

 Endpoint: POST {robot-ip-address}/api/alpha/slam/streaming/start

 Parameters